ageller/IDEAS_FSS-Vis/WebGL/rawWebGL/README.md

 This is written in "raw" WebGL (e.g., without the three.js library).
-The code is adapted from [here](https://github.com/rantonels/schwarzschild).
+The code is adapted from [here](https://github.com/rantonels/schwarzschild), and see [here](http://spiro.fisica.unipd.it/~antonell/schwarzschild/) also.